bengordonfraser/cloudtools/README.md

 ```
 . <your-script-name>.sh
 ```
 This adds the `cloudtools` alias for `docker run` into the shell, which authorises at runtime with AWS, using the key pair exported as environment variables in the auth script.
-Any GCP or AWS command can then be called as follows:
+Any GCP or AWS command can then be called from the command line as follows:

 ****
 #### Usage examples